Remembering to pack everything for your holiday used to be hard enough, but it's now become a mammoth task following the coronavirus outbreak.

 22) Glasses or contact lenses

-25) Antibacterial hand gel - this is particularly important following the outbreak of coronavirus, but getting your hands on a pot might be a mission!
+25) Antibacterial hand gel or hand santitiser - this is particularly important following the outbreak of coronavirus.
+The ideal is at least 60% alcohol.

 27) Any medication you need (plus prescription)